 Is Tsukiji Fish Market still open in 2026?

 Yes.
-Tsukiji Outer Market is still open in 2026.
-The inner wholesale market and tuna auction moved to Toyosu in 2018, but the outer market remains a major food destination with shops, restaurants, and street-food stalls.
+Tsukiji Outer Market is still open and active in 2026.
+The inner wholesale market and tuna auction moved to Toyosu in 2018, but the outer market remains a major Tokyo food destination with shops, restaurants, and street-food stalls.

-What is the best Tsukiji Fish Market food to try?
+What is the best food to try at Tsukiji Fish Market?

 Start with kaisendon seafood bowls, tamagoyaki, grilled scallops, oysters, wagyu skewers, matcha sweets, and seasonal fruit desserts.
 If you only have time for one meal, choose a seafood bowl.
 If you prefer snacking, choose tamagoyaki, grilled shellfish, and a dessert.